jccuevas/cpp-docs.es-es/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="operator_eq"></a>CSimpleStringT:: Operator =

-Asigna un nuevo valor a un `CSimpleStringT` objeto.
+Asigna un nuevo valor a un objeto `CSimpleStringT`.

 ### <a name="syntax"></a>Sintaxis